Cassibelanus/advanced-video/SetupGuide.md

 ###### You may find it takes a little while to open, but it will open and isn't frozen on 'Looking for Control Surface' - so be patient.
 * Once Resolve is open, it may ask you if you wish to update the software.
 Ignore this by pressing ‘skip’.

 DaVinci Resolve should now be setup and ready for you to edit with!
-Go to the next page to begin learning how to use the Sample Project while you anxiously wait for Livewires to begin!
-[Sample Project Guide](SampleProjectGuide.md)
+Head down to the [Choosing a Film](#Choosing-a-Film) to download the film files for editing.

 ## For MAC OS Users